AdobeDocs/experience-manager-cloud-service.sv-SE/help/sites-cloud/integrating/integration-adobe-target-ims.md

 1. Skapandet bekräftas.

 <!--
-1. The creation will be confirmed, you can now **Continue to integration details**; these are needed for [Completing the IMS Configuration in AEM](#completing-the-ims-configuration-in-aem).
+1. The creation is confirmed, you can now **Continue to integration details**; these are needed for [Completing the IMS Configuration in AEM](#completing-the-ims-configuration-in-aem).

    ![](assets/integrate-target-ims-07.png)
 -->